andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-public-over-private.md

 #### Transition many private components to new Type

 Having _many_ `private` properties and functions can be an indication that there needs to be a new Type created to encapsulate those components.
-I've heard developers talk about this situation as one that &#8220;screams, &#8216;New Type!'&#8221;.
+I've heard developers talk about this situation as one that "screams, &#8216;New Type!'&#8221;.

 If we extract out sets of related `private` properties and functions into a new Type, those pieces of code _are the reason that Type exists_, and thus should be marked `public`.
 Testing, then, becomes a matter of writing unit tests for the new Type and its public API!